scneba/nodebase/README.md

 CONN_ST=postgres://postgres:password@localhost:5432/nodebase
 ```

-9. Run `npm run` on the root folder.
+9. Run `npm run dev` on the root folder.
 This should run the migrations on the nodebase database.

 10. Install postman and create an account.
 Download from [here](https://www.postman.com/downloads/).